magic-sph/magic/doc/sphinx/outputFiles/outTOFiles.rst

 Navier-Stokes equations.
-It contains the different cylindrical profiles of the forces involved the zonal equation as well as some additional measures of the Taylorization of the solution. shs corresponds to Southern Hemisphere (inside the tangent cylinder), while nhs corresponds to Nothern Hemisphere).
+It contains the different cylindrical profiles of the forces involved the zonal equation as well as some additional measures of the Taylorization of the solution. shs corresponds to Southern Hemisphere (inside the tangent cylinder), while nhs corresponds to Northern Hemisphere).

 Those files can be read using :py:class:`MagicTOHemi <magic.MagicTOHemi>` with the following options: